malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 $$a = 2 r_\text{enclosing}$$

-with $r_\text{enclosing}$ being the radius of a circle centered on the center of mass of the molecule which completely encloses the molecule.
+with $r_\text{enclosing}$ being the radius of a circle centered on the center-of-mass that completely encloses the molecule.
 For the Lennard Jones potential, enclosing radius is considered as the value of $\sigma / 2$ This configuration is chosen for being the simplest configuration